 Wool doesn't stink!
 The naturally occurring lanolin in wool (effectively the oils or grease in the hairs) create a hostile environment for bacteria, naturally reducing the growth of these smells.
 This in turn, prevents the need for harsh chemical-based textile finishes that fail to reduce odors as with many ‘odor resistant’ synthetics.
 Preventing the growth of bacteria also reduces the likelihood of infections like saddle sores.

 Thanks to the natural hygroscopic abilities of wool, there is a constant reaction to changes in moisture, humidity and body temperature keeping the wearer comfortable in a wide range of conditions and temperatures.
 This makes wool ideal for minimalist, multi-day adventures or ultra-cycling which demands extra attention paid to choosing few, multi/purpose, and highly functional garments.

 Wool is protein based and it will biodegrade quickly and completely leaving no trace behind.
 Plastics, or common synthetics like polyester, are made from petroleum and are designed to be stable and resistant to breaking down in order to slow an inevitable reversion to chemical sludge.
 The durability of plastics actually contributes to pollution problems in topsoil and the ocean as persistent micro-plastics are released when washed.

-Compared to other common sportswear textiles of the same weight merino wool has one of the highest recorded resistances to UV rays.
-This means that even if you use very thin and light constructions of merino wool you can more safely be protected from damaging UV rays and painful sunburns when riding for hours in the harsh sun.
+Compared to other common sportswear textiles of the same weight, merino wool has one of the highest recorded resistances to UV rays.
+This means that even if you use very thin and light constructions of merino wool you can be more safely protected from damaging UV rays and painful sunburns when riding for hours in the harsh sun.
 Ultralight synthetics which often feature mesh to make up for poor breathability often lead to high UV exposure and in more extreme cases nasty sunburns right through the textile.